polistern/pboted_docs/docs/docs/user-guide/configuration.md

 | sam.udp     | I2P SAM UDP port (default: 7655)     |
 |

-### Bootstrap
+## Bootstrap

+!!! note "Note"

+    The example configuration file has already added nodes for bootstrap

 | Option            | Description                        |
 |-------------------|------------------------------------|
 | bootstrap.address | These are the nodes with high uptime and the most information about peers in the network.
 To get started, you need at least one node that supports protocol version 4 or higher.
 Each line should be a I2P destination key in Base64 format. |

 You can specify this parameter multiple times with different addresses.
 For example:

 ```